YeonkyungKang/impc-api/README.md

 # IMPC_API

 `impc_api` is a Python package which provides several helper functions that wrap around the IMPC SOLR API.
 The functions in this package are intended for use in a Jupyter Notebook.

 ## Installation Instructions

+0. Ensure that Python is installed on your system.
+The minimum required version is 3.10.

 1. **Create a virtual environment (optional but recommended)**:
 On Mac or Linux: